 Lower Your Calorie Intake

 Stick to lower-calorie, unprocessed foods, like fruits and vegetables, legumes, whole grains, nonfat dairy and lean protein, including beans, chicken, turkey, tofu and fish, to adhere to a restricted-calorie diet without feeling deprived.
-These foods offer either dietary fiber and/or protein -- two nutrients that help you feel full, so you're less likely to overeat out of hunger.
+These foods offer either dietary fiber and/or protein — two nutrients that help you feel full, so you're less likely to overeat out of hunger.

-Measure your portions and write down the foods you eat each day to keep track of your calorie intake -- if you find you're losing weight too fast or too slow, you can adjust your calorie intake accordingly.
+Measure your portions and write down the foods you eat each day to keep track of your calorie intake — if you find you're losing weight too fast or too slow, you can adjust your calorie intake accordingly.
 As a woman, however, you should never eat fewer than 1,200 calories, or you'll risk slowing your metabolism by going into "starvation mode."

 Introduce Cardiovascular Exercise

-Slim down all over -- including your shoulders -- by boosting your calorie burn with cardio.
+Slim down all over — including your shoulders — by boosting your calorie burn with cardio.
 Aerobic exercise makes it easier to create the calorie deficit needed for overall fat loss, which will slim down your shoulders if you're overweight.
-A 155-pound person will burn roughly 300 calories in an hour-long water aerobics class, 520 calories in a 60-minute low-impact step aerobics class or 670 calories in an hour on the elliptical.
+According to estimates from Harvard Health Publishing, a 155-pound person will burn roughly 300 calories in an hour-long water aerobics class, 520 calories in a 60-minute low-impact step aerobics class or 670 calories in an hour on the elliptical.

 Strength Training for Slimmer Shoulders